 Since discovering the secret to growing beans in pots I have been impatient to put it to the test.
-Veg growers might not normally consider growing runner beans in pots, but these are not normal pots and, as you may have noticed, I am not a normal veg grower.
-I am some way off reaching the giant at the top, but the beans are certainly racing up and I can’t help but mutter fee-fi-fo-fum whilst tending to these lean, mean, fast-growing beans.
+Veg growers might not normally consider growing runner beans in pots, but these are not normal pots.
+And, as you may have noticed, I am not a normal veg grower.
+I am some way off reaching the giant at the top.
+But the beans are certainly racing up.
+Actually, I can’t help but mutter fee-fi-fo-fum whilst tending to these lean, mean, fast-growing beans.

 I chose an early variety of Runner bean; Scarlet Emperor which claims on the pack to be ''very popular'' and give ''excellent garden performance''. ...hmmm, I hope that this garden celebrity won't upstage me!I Eager to get an early crop, the beans were sown in Rootrainers 2.5cm, and placed on a warm windowsill to germinate.
 Once both leaves had unfurled,